Serhii Ivanov

-Serhii Volodymyrovych Ivanov (Сергій Володимирович Іванов; born 26 August 1976, Zymohiria) is a Ukrainian campaign manager, former prosecutor, television presenter, publicist and writer.
+Serhii Volodymyrovych Ivanov (Сергій Володимирович Іванов; born 26 August 1976) is a Ukrainian campaign manager, former prosecutor, television presenter, publicist and writer.
 He is the host of the ISLND TV channel, founded by pro-Russian propagandist and campaign manager Volodymyr Petrov.

 He is the son of Volodymyr Ivanov, a former Ukrainian MP from the pro-Russian Party of Regions.

 A number of Ukrainian media, journalists and politicians call Ivanov a "campaign manager" and a "media killer", and describe his activities as "political advertorial".

 Early life

 He was born on 26 August 1976 in the Luhansk Oblast of the Ukrainian SSR.

 Serhii Ivanov's father is Volodymyr Mykhailovych Ivanov.
 He was born in Russia, in the village of Elgen, Magadan Oblast.
 From 1998 to 2006, he was a deputy of the Luhansk Oblast Council, followed by party work.
 In 2006–2007, he was a member of the Verkhovna Rada of the V convocation from the pro-Russian Party of Regions.
 For many years, he served as deputy head of the Luhansk Regional State Administration, in particular during the period when the RSA was headed by pro-Russian politician Oleksandr Yefremov, who fled to Russia and is accused of treason by the Security Service of Ukraine.
 The media estimated the wealth of Serhii Ivanov's father at $55 million and considered him one of the richest people in Luhansk Oblast.
 Ivanov himself, however, denies that his parents were rich.